 While the Greeed quartet keep to themselves, Ankh leaves them and forms unlikely friendships with humans.
 While the other Greeed manifest as entire humanoid bodies, Ankh only exists as a forearm as the result of botched preservation.
 Even with a substantial number of core medals, he can’t sustain his full Greeed form or human form.
 On top of impaired senses, this uniquely limits his capabilities.
 To compensate, he possess the body of a comatose detective named Shingo.
 Hina, Shingo’s orphaned younger sister, longs for her brother but comes to cherish Ankh as well.
 In Shingo’s body he experiences sight, sound, touch, smell, and taste for the first time.
 Being able to taste makes a world of a difference to Ankh, with popsicles being his favorite food.
 It makes sense he would appreciate food as he gets to know humans, since they’re the only animals that cook their food.
 What begins as a fun character quirk develops into a symbol of his motivation to keep Shingo’s body to himself.
 Of all the sensations he can experience now, taste comes up the most.

 Sense of taste in Ankh’s character arc hits me close to home, because smell makes up the majority of sense of taste.
-A nose can detect a wide variety of flavors through food’s smell, while a tongue can detect the five tastes (sweet, sour, spicy, bitter, umami).
+A nose can detect a wide variety of flavors through food’s smell, while a tongue can detect the five tastes (sweet, sour, salty, bitter, umami).
 Together, both senses make up the experience of taste.
 My anosmia is congential, so I haven’t experienced the change in taste that someone with acquired anosmia would.
 I only know there’s significant difference by the way people react when I say I can’t smell: their first concern is always my sense of taste, followed by despair at what I’m apparently missing out on.
 It’s not unlike Eiji or Hina’s shock upon realizing being a Greeed means having no sense of taste.
 I have a smaller scope of taste I’m content with, but to others I may as well have nothing and that invokes pity.

 Eiji realizes how Ankh lived before possessing Shingo as he, too, gradually becomes a Greeed through ingesting core medals.
 His vision and hearing only change in short bursts, but he loses smell and taste completely.
 For many people with acquired anosmia or ageusia, losing the ability to taste leads to depression.
 For Eiji, it makes him unable to enjoy food, including dinner kindly prepared by Hina.
 He now understands Ankh’s fascination with popsicles and his desperation to keep Shingo’s body.
 However, Eiji’s decline in humanity has more to do with emotional repression than loss of taste.
 The loss of taste is a symptom, but the cause of his transformation is his denial of any personal desires.
 It’s only when Eiji admits that he yearns for power–specifically power to save others with–that he can control himself and regain humanity.